-It is a very well-respected A Level by universities; it builds your skills in critical thinking, essay writing and reading for meaning.

-Finally, it is significantly different to the GCSE course.
+It is a well-respected A Level by universities, particularly building your skills in critical thinking and essay writing.
+It is significantly different to the GCSE course.
 It is more philosophically rigorous, with the majority of marks being for your own reasoned evaluation of ideas, rather than memorising content.